godotengine/godot-docs/tutorials/2d/using_tilesets.rst

 To be able to define collision, navigation and occlusion shapes for each tile, you will need to create a physics, navigation or occlusion layer for the TileSet resource first.
-To do so, select the TileMap node, click the TileSet property value in the inspector to edit it then unfold **Physics Layers** and choose **Add Element**:
+To do so, select the TileMapLayer node, click the TileSet property value in the inspector to edit it then unfold **Physics Layers** and choose **Add Element**:

 .. figure:: img/using_tilesets_create_physics_layer.webp
    :align: center
-   :alt: Creating a physics layer in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating a physics layer in the TileSet resource inspector (within the TileMapLayer node)

-   Creating a physics layer in the TileSet resource inspector (within the TileMap node)
+   Creating a physics layer in the TileSet resource inspector (within the TileMapLayer node)

 If you also need navigation support, now is a good time to create a navigation layer:

 .. figure:: img/using_tilesets_create_navigation_layer.webp
    :align: center
-   :alt: Creating a navigation layer in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating a navigation layer in the TileSet resource inspector (within the TileMapLayer node)

-   Creating a navigation layer in the TileSet resource inspector (within the TileMap node)
+   Creating a navigation layer in the TileSet resource inspector (within the TileMapLayer node)

 If you need support for light polygon occluders, now is a good time to create an occlusion layer:

 .. figure:: img/using_tilesets_create_occlusion_layer.webp
    :align: center
-   :alt: Creating an occlusion layer in the TileSet resource inspector (within the TileMap node)
+   :alt: Creating an occlusion layer in the TileSet resource inspector (within the TileMapLayer node)

-   Creating an occlusion layer in the TileSet resource inspector (within the TileMap node)
+   Creating an occlusion layer in the TileSet resource inspector (within the TileMapLayer node)

 .. note::